hoangduytran/blender-manual/manual/editors/timeline.rst

 Audio
    Scrubbing
-      If your animation has sound, this option plays bits of the sound wave while you move the Playhead with :kbd:`LMB` or keyboard arrows.
+      Play bits of the sound in the animation (if there is any) while you drag the Playhead around.
-   Mute
-      Mute the sound from any audio source.
+   Play Audio
+      Uncheck to mute all sound.

 Playback
-   Limit Playback to Frame Range
+   Limit to Frame Range
-      Don't allow selecting frames outside of the playback range using the mouse.
+      Don't allow moving the Playhead outside of the Frame Range using the mouse.

    .. _bpy.types.Screen.use_follow:

    Follow Current Frame
-      Animation editors can be setup to always follow the time indicator as animation is being played back.
-      Following will be done when animating and changing frame:
-      When the cursor reaches the end of the screen, the next range of frames of the same width will be displayed.
+      Automatically pan the view to catch up when the Playhead goes off screen.

 .. _bpy.types.Screen.use_play:

 Play In
-   Active Editor
-      While playing, updates the Timeline, if *Animation Editors* and *All 3D Viewports* disabled.
-   3D Viewport
-      While playing, updates the 3D Viewport and the Timeline.
-   Animation Editors
-      While playing, updates the Timeline, Dope Sheet, Graph Editor, Video Sequencer.
-   Image Editor
-      The Image editor in Mask mode.
-   Properties Editor
-      When the animation is playing, this will update the property values in the UI.
-   Movie Clip Editor
-      While playing, updates the Movie Clip Editor.
-   Node Editors
-      While playing, updates the Node properties for the node editors.
-   Video Sequencer
-      While playing, updates the Video Sequencer.
+   Which editors to update on each animation frame.
+If an editor is unchecked, it'll only be updated once playback stops (with some exceptions where it'll update on each frame anyway).

 .. _bpy.types.Scene.show_subframe: